pybender/cloudml/doc/_build/html/_sources/features.txt

 	A map of parameters that might be required by the type
 * `is-target-variable` : boolean (optional)
   	Can be either true or false.
 Default value is false.
 If set to true, then this feature is considered the target variable (or class) for the data
-* `transformer` :
+* `transformer` : dict, optional
 	Defines a transformer to use for applying to the data of this feature in order to produce multiple features.
 See :ref:`transformers <feature_transformers>` for more details.
-* `scaler` :
+* `scaler` : dict, optional
-	Transformers and scalers, that allow converting features to different formats (i.e. Tfidf for converting a text feature to a matrix of TF-IDF features).
+	Defines the scaler, that allows standartize features by removing the mean and scaling to unit variance.
 	See :ref:`scalers <feature_scalers>` for more details.
 * `is-required` : boolean (optional)
 	Defines whether this is a required feature or not.Default is true.
 When processing input data, a check is performed on each input "row" to see if input data for this feature are empty.
 Data that are null or have length equal to zero (strings, lists, dictionaries, tuples) are considered as empty.